dukevantreta/MetroidvaniaKit/backlog.md

     2. Translate position to next room. (dominant axis)
     3. Unlock: Smoothly adjust position back from alignment. (lateral axis)
 - Experiment with forwarding the anchor point X as the player moves, to increase lookahead area (Metroid Dread does this).

+### UI
+- Change text align from center to left on labels that display from a strea of characters.

+### Unknowns
+- Evaluate the need of obsevability on cooldowns, to add callbacks for rendering UI indicators.